tuxtof/xi-iot-lab/lab/pipelines.rst

 Introduction
 ------------

-.. raw:: html

-  <strong><font color="red">This step must be completed on your group's physical Edge Device only!
-Please do not complete this step on the virtual edge devices.</font></strong>

 From the **Terminology** section:

 A Data Pipeline is a path for data that includes input, processing, and output blocks.
 Enables you to process and transform captured data for further consumption or processing.